vovanbo/jsondata/README.md

 The installer adds a few options to the standard setuptools options.

-* build_sphinx:
-Creates documentation for runtime system by Sphinx, html only.
+* *build_sphinx*: Creates documentation for runtime system by Sphinx, html only.
 Calls 'callDocSphinx.sh'.

-* build_epydoc:
-Creates documentation for runtime system by Epydoc, html only.
+* *build_epydoc*: Creates documentation for runtime system by Epydoc, html only.
 Calls 'callDocEpydoc.sh'.

-* build_testsphinx:
-Creates documentation for unit tests by Sphinx, html only.
+* *build_testsphinx*: Creates documentation for unit tests by Sphinx, html only.
 Calls 'callTestSphinx.sh'.

-* build_testepydoc:
-Creates documentation for unit tests by Epydoc, html only.
-Calls 'callTestEpydoc.sh'.

-* test:
-Runs PyUnit tests by discovery.
+* *test*: Runs PyUnit tests by discovery.

-* --help-jsondata:
-Displays this help.
+* *--help-jsondata*: Displays this help.

-* --no-install-requires:
-Suppresses installation dependency checks, requires appropriate PYTHONPATH.
+* *--no-install-requires*: Suppresses installation dependency checks, requires appropriate PYTHONPATH.

-* --offline:
-Sets online dependencies to offline, or ignores online dependencies.
+* *--offline*: Sets online dependencies to offline, or ignores online dependencies.

-* --exit:
-Exit 'setup.py'.
+* *--exit*: Exit 'setup.py'.